To provide a solid foundation for studying advanced topics in Programming Language Specification and Design.

 midterm exam, and a final exam.

-(2) The exams will be closed notes and closed book.
-No cheat sheets will be allowed in the exam.
-Instead, the exam will provide helpful information and code snippets from the text book or course notes that are deemed necessary for answering questions.
+(2) The exams will be conducted in-person in the class.
+No electronic device usage is allowed during the exams.
+The exams will provide helpful information and code snippets from the text book or course notes if necessary.

-(6) Any academic impropriety during an exam (which includes copying from other students, or accessing resources using electronic devices which are prohibited, and passing it off as your own work) will have a minimum penalty of an 'F' grade, plus additional disciplinary action for unethical behavior.
+(4) Any academic impropriety (which includes copying from other students or plagiarizing from online resources are prohibited) during an exam (or on a graded assigment) will have a minimum penalty of an 'F' grade, plus additional disciplinary action for unethical behavior.
 See http://www.wright.edu/students/judicial/integrity.html for details.

 Tentatively, both the midterm exam and the final exam are expected to be weighted equally for determining the final grade.
 If this policy is modified for any reason, you will be informed about it in the class.